 Next, upload all the files in the ComicControl folder to your server.
 You can typically do this by dragging and dropping the files from the folder on your computer to the folder on the server as shown in the FTP client.
 After those files are uploaded, your client should roughly look like this:

 And that's all you'll need to do to put the ComicControl files on your site's server!

 The rest of the installation process is handled with the ComicControl Easy Installer.
 In order to access the installer, all you need to do is navigate to the comiccontrol/ directory on your website.
 For example, if your domain name is examplecomic.com, you would navigate to examplecomic.com/comiccontrol/.
 Once there, simply follow the step by step instructions to finish the installation process.
 If you need more instructions on what information to enter in the form fields, simply hover over the "?" button next to the field.

 So once you've got the installation done--what's next?
 From here, your site should be set up with a set of basic templates and your first comic module.
 From here, you can log in to your site at www.yoursite.com/comiccontrol, with yoursite.com being replaced with your domain name.
 Once you've logged in, you can start adding pages to your new comic, add new comic, text, blog, and gallery modules, and even add other users to manage your site.
-For more information on those functions, check out the support page.
-If you're a bit more code savvy and want to customize your site more, please check out our documentation page.
+For more information on those functions, check out the Using ComicControl page.
+If you're a bit more code savvy and want to customize your site more, please check out our customization and documentation pages.